ebi-uniprot/protvar-be/docs/vcf-format.md

 **IDs are not permitted to contain only a nucleotide base eg "C" or "A" or "G" or "T" or any combination eg "C/T", "A/G".
-Otherwise PepVEP will interpret these as reference or variant alleles.**
+Otherwise ProtVar will interpret these as reference or variant alleles.**

 ### Reference allele

 The column following the ID is interpreted as the reference allele.
 If no ID is supplied by the user then the third column is considered as the reference allele.
 The reference allele is currently limited to "A" or "C" or "G" or "T".
-Currently PepVEP only supports SNV annotation and so multiple nucleobases indicating deletions or structural variations are not permitted.
+Currently ProtVar only supports SNV annotation and so multiple nucleobases indicating deletions or structural variations are not permitted.

 ### Alternative allele

 The column following the reference allele is interpreted as the alternative allele.
 If no ID is supplied by the user then the fourth column is considered as the alternative allele.
 The alternative allele is currently limited to "A" or "C" or "G" or "T".
-Currently PepVEP only supports SNV annotation and so multiple nucleobases indicating insertions or structural variations are not permitted.
+Currently ProtVar only supports SNV annotation and so multiple nucleobases indicating insertions or structural variations are not permitted.

 ### Additional fields

-Additional fields can be included in addition to the three/four mandatory fields but they are not interpreted by PepVEP.
+Additional fields can be included in addition to the three/four mandatory fields but they are not interpreted by ProtVar.

 ### Examples